homebridge/hap-client/README.md

 this.monitor.on('monitor-close', this.monitorClose(instance, hadError)); // Emitted when the connection to a homebridge service is closed ( likely a restart )

 this.monitor.on('monitor-error', this.monitorError(instance, error)); // Emitted when the connection to a homebridge service has an error ( likely a restart )

+this.monitor.on('monitor-refresh', this.monitorRefresh(instance, error)); // Emitted when the connection to a homebridge instance has been refreshed ( Triggered when an instance is discovered and its port, configuration number or name has changed)
 ```